zaiisao/Documentation/en/Agora Platform/aa_data_insight.md

 ### Channel

-Every call or live broadcast happens in a channel.
+Every call or ineractive streaming happens in a channel.
 If we imagine an app being a building, a channel will be a room in the building.

 **Data Insight** does not count a channel by name, but by lifecycle.
 It counts each time from when the first users joins the channel to when the last user leaves it.